Our favorite Cincinnati drive through light show returns for 2023 – Coney Island’s Nights of Lights.

 As you pull in you’ll see signs that tell you how to tune the car’s radio into the show’s music.
 Don’t go without the music because they do an AMAZING job with synchronizing the show to the lights.

-I don’t know what the music will include for 2020 but there’s always something for every person to love.
+The music will include both traditional and rocking holiday music – always something for every person to love.
 You’ll hear lots of Christmas songs, old and new.
 Be ready for a sing-along!
 After all, “the best way to spread Christmas Cheer, is singing loud for all to hear.”

 Tips for Making the Most of Your Evening: